verus-lang/paper-sosp24-artifact/site/guide.md

 Note that the commands and scripts in the following will manipulate the permissions of `/mydata`.
 The machine-level setup installs
 Docker-CE and gives permission to the current user to connect to the container daemon.
 Other container runtimes compatible with the docker CLI should work too.

+On CloudLab, use the default small-lan profile, and change parameters to select Ubuntu 22.04, the correct node type (e.g. `d6515`) and (expand "Advanced") enable "Temp Filesystem Max Space" (for the `/mydata` mount).

 If you run on CloudLab, ssh into the node.
 We recommend running the following in `tmux` (or similar), so that the experiment can continue if the ssh connection drops.
 In that case you can reattach to the tmux session by ssh-ing into the node, and running `tmux attach`.